Our thorough business succession plans set the stage for a smooth transition by making it clear who takes over the business.

 What is your business succession priority?

 As with any estate plan, you begin with your priorities.
-Is the long-term success of your business paramount?
-Or is your highest priority preserving family wealth?
+Is the long-term success of your business paramount, or is your highest priority preserving family wealth?
 Sometimes your business’s and your family’s interests are aligned.
 Other times they are not.
-Even if your goal is simply to wrap up your business and give someone the authority to collect on accounts receivable, you want to put in place a business succession plan.
+Even if your goal is simply to wrap up your business and give someone the authority to collect on accounts receivable, it’s important to have a business succession plan in place.